 The Simplex came to Romney with the coaching stock from the line (1 saloon, 1 open, 1 bogie brake van and a parcels van) – the first three were repatriated to Eaton Hall in the 1990s – the parcels van was broken up in 1966.

-The Simplex is now back in traffic shunting in the loco depot and New Romney Yard, after its overhaul at John Fowler Engineering.
+The Simplex is now back in traffic engaged on p/way work after its overhaul at John Fowler Engineering.